 A few words on strategy:

-Finally, if your small business crowdfunding campaign succeeds, think about donating a few dollars to others’ campaigns, or at the very least to charity.
+Finally, if your small business crowdfunding campaign succeeds, think about donating a few dollars to others’ campaigns.
 Because your business goodwill and a good reputation are priceless.
 Want a way to get money for your business that isn’t crowdfunding?
 Then consider our hybrid credit line.